Pylons/pyramid/docs/narr/hooks.rst

 The :term:`forbidden view` callable is a view callable like any other.
-The :term:`view configuration` which causes it to be a "not found" view consists only of naming the :exc:`pyramid.response.HTTPForbidden` class as the ``context`` of the view configuration.
+The :term:`view configuration` which causes it to be a "not found" view consists only of naming the :exc:`pyramid.httpexceptions.HTTPForbidden` class as the ``context`` of the view configuration.

 You can replace the forbidden view by using the